Fletcher Markle: Films and television

 He worked with a group whose members included John Drainie, Lister Sinclair, and Alan Young on such local stations as CJOR, CKWX and the CBC network.
 During World War II, he served in the Royal Canadian Air Force.
+During that service he acted in the film Journey Together during some of his off-duty time.

 In 1945, Markle received a $1,500 grant from Twentieth Century Fox to finish his partly autobiographical novel There Was A Young Man.
 The award came while he was working on the Radio Folio series for the Canadian Broadcasting Corporation (CBC).
 The CBC had commissioned Markle to write that program, which consisted of self-contained complete episodes that ranged from light to serious in content.
 Markle had earlier written the Baker's Dozen series on CBC.

 The group moved to Toronto, and Markle had a role as an actor in Journey Together (1946).
 Markle then moved to New York City, and although not listed in the credits, contributed to the screenplay for Orson Welles's The Lady from Shanghai (1947).

 During his time in New York, he contributed to the CBS radio anthology, Studio One.
 In late 1952, he was brought in to replace Worthington Miner on the TV version of that program.

 He produced, co-wrote, and had a cameo role in the movie Jigsaw (1949).
 He directed Nancy Davis, Ray Milland, and John Hodiak in Night into Morning (1951).

-During the 1950s and early 1960s, he was a director, producer and host for a number of television series such as Front Row Center and Boris Karloff's Thriller, Father of the Bride and Telescope.
+During the 1950s and early 1960s, he was a director, producer and host for a number of television series such as Front Row Center and Boris Karloff's Thriller, Father of the Bride, and Telescope.
 He directed the movie The Incredible Journey (1963) for Walt Disney.
 Markle is also credited for signing Lorne Greene to play Ben Cartwright in Bonanza.

 In 1956, Markle and his wife, Mercedes McCambridge, launched a company to produce feature films and content for independent television.
 Cubano Productions initially gained rights to 23 stories by Burnham Carter.
 The stories, which had been published in The Saturday Evening Post, centered around a young Cuban couple and their Cafe Mosca in Havana.
 They were to form the basis of a 30-minute TV series, Tonight in Havana.
 Markle and McCambridge also planned to develop the stories into feature films.

 Markle returned to radio in late 1978 as one of the writers for Sears Radio Theater.

 Markle received an Academy Award nomination for the documentary film The V-1: Story of the Robot Bomb, which he wrote and narrated.